-Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to som We say "(No deductible)" when it do Accidental injury We pay 100% of the Plan allowance for the following care you receive as a result of an accidental injury: PPO: Nothing (No deductible) Non-PPO: Only the difference between the Plan • Emergency Room (ER) charge, ER physician's charge and ancillary services performed at the time of the ER visit; or allowance and the billed amount (No deductible) • Initial office visit and ancillary services performed at the time of the initial office visit for accidental injury.
-Providers outside the 50 United States: Nothing (No deductible) Note: We pay for services performed outside the ER facility under the appropriate Plan benefit.
-Note: We pay Hospital benefits as specified in Section $5(c)$ if you are admitted to the hospital.
-Note: We pay medical supplies, medical equipment, prosthetic and orthopedic devices for use at home under Section $5(a)$.
-Note: We pay prescription medications for use at home under Sections $5(a)$, $5(c)$ or $5(f)$ as appropriate.
+Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to som We say "(No deductible)" when it doe Accidental injury We pay 100% of the Plan allowance for the following care you receive as a result of an accidental injury: Emergency Room (ER) and urgent care facility charges, ER and urgent care physician's charges and ancillary services performed at the time of the ER or urgent care facility visit; or Initial office visit and ancillary services performed at the time of the initial office visit for accidental injury.
+Note: We pay for services performed outside the ER or urgent care facility under the appropriate Plan benefit.
+Note: We pay Hospital benefits as specified in Section 5(c) if you are admitted to the hospital.
+Note: We pay medical supplies, medical equipment, prosthetic and orthopedic devices for use at home under Section 5(a).
+PPO: Nothing (No deductible) Non-PPO: Only the difference between the Plan allowance and the billed amount (No deductible) Providers outside the 50 United States: Nothing (No deductible)